Bonner Bridge Construction

 Pennsylvania Rapid Bridge Replacement

-The third project to highlight was not a huge bridge, but rather replacement of 558 little ones.
-The Pennsylvania Rapid Bridge Replacement project is a public-private partnership to replace 558 structurally deficient bridges in Pennsylvania.
+The last project to highlight was not a huge bridge, but rather replacement of 558 smaller ones.
+The Pennsylvania Rapid Bridge Replacement project was a public-private partnership to replace 558 structurally deficient bridges in Pennsylvania.
 As part of this project, the state DOT designated some critical sites for rapid replacement — with only two- or five-week closures permitted.
 The client selected these sites for ABC for many reasons, including limiting impact to emergency medical services.

 PennDOT Bridge Replacement